namah798342-ctrl/hrms-lite/README.md

 Although the assignment required a minimal system, the following improvements were considered:

-* Dashboard analytics
+- Dashboard analytics
-* Attendance summary tracking
+- Attendance summary tracking
-* Modular API structure
+- Modular API structure
-* Responsive UI design
+- Responsive UI design
-* Proper error handling
+- Proper error handling

 ---

 # Assumptions

-* Only a single admin user manages the system
+- Only a single admin user manages the system
-* No authentication system required
+- No authentication system required
-* Leave management and payroll are out of scope
+- Leave management and payroll are out of scope

 ---

 # Future Enhancements

-* Authentication & role-based access
+- Authentication & role-based access
-* Employee profile editing
+- Employee profile editing
-* Attendance filtering by date
+- Attendance filtering by date
-* Monthly attendance reports
+- Monthly attendance reports
-* Admin dashboard analytics
+- Admin dashboard analytics
-* Pagination for large datasets
+- Pagination for large datasets
-* Unit tests and API test coverage
+- Unit tests and API test coverage

 ---

 # Conclusion

-HRMS Lite demonstrates a complete full-stack workflow including:
+HRMS Lite demonstrates a complete **full-stack workflow** including:

-* Backend API design
+- Backend API design
-* Frontend UI development
+- Frontend UI development
-* Database integration
+- Database integration
-* Validation and error handling
+- Validation and error handling
-* Production deployment
+- Production deployment

-The project focuses on delivering a **clean, stable, and functional application** aligned with the requirements of the assignment.
+The project focuses on delivering a **clean, stable, and functional application aligned with the requirements of the assignment**.

----